oestrich/ex_venture/docs/admin/races.md

 ## Create a new Race

-From the index page, click "New Race" in the top right of the listing.
+From the index page, click `New Race` in the top right of the listing.

 ![Races New](/images/admin-races-new.png)